 Getting a photo of a cannon in Valley Forge National Historical park is easy.
 Getting a warm light on the cannon simply means timing your photo with a late day sun (or early day sun depending on which cannon you are shooting).
 Having a little cloud that looks like smoke coming from the cannon come by at the right time?
 Priceless.

-Which Canon you shoot your cannon with is another question - the question this site is all about.
+Which Canon you shoot your cannon with is another question.
 The Canon EF 24-70mm f/4L IS USM Lens worked great for my short trip to this park (and of course in many other closer-to-home uses I've found for it).
 I was shooting in high winds with very cold temperatures.
 I used a tripod at times, but run-and-gun style shooting using IS allowed me a significantly greater take-home than I would have otherwise had.
-I have a major photography trip coming up soon - and I have chosen the 24-70 f/4L IS as my primary carry lens for that trip.
-I'll probably take the 24-105 L for backup.